 Soil: A rich typical potting mix will do fine.
 Provide lots of coarse drainage material and get into the habit of watering daily.

 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.

-Jatropha can be propagated by seed (if you’re fortunate enough to get sides) or by stem cuttings.
-To take stem cuttings, remove a small piece of stem, dip it in rooting hormone, then pot into a small pot with seedling starter soil.
-Place in a warm, bright place and wait for new growth to emerge.
+Jatrophas can be propagated by seeds (if you are fortunate enough to get sides) or stem cuttings.
+To take stem cuttings, remove a small piece of stem, dip it in a rooting hormone, and then put it into a small pot with seedling starter soil.
+Place the pot in a warm, bright place and wait for new growth to emerge.

-Annually, in the beginning of the growing season.
-Many Jatropha species are naturally small shrubs, ranging up to 15 feet (4.5 m) in height.
+Annually, at the beginning of the growing season.
+Many species are naturally small shrubs that grow up to 15 feet (4.5 m) tall.
 To keep your indoor container plant manageable, trim it to size and possibly root prune older plants.
-Much larger plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh potting soil.
+Large plants should be refreshed occasionally by removing the top several inches of potting soil and replacing it with fresh soil.

-The key to growing successful Jatropha is to achieve the proper balance between moisture and drainage.
-They typically appreciate a steady supply of water, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
-Many of the popular Jatropha species make excellent small trees for a conservatory or sunny corner.
-Keep them well pruned so they don’t outgrow their space too soon.
-Jatropha are vulnerable to pests including aphids, mealy bugs, scale, and white fly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+The key to growing successful Jatrophas is to achieve the proper balance between moisture and drainage.
+They typically appreciate a steady water supply, but the most popular species cannot tolerate being submerged or soaked and will quickly succumb to root rot.
+Many popular species make excellent small trees for a conservatory or sunny corner.
+Keep them well-pruned so they do not outgrow their space too soon.
+Jatrophas are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
+If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus